dregmar-bot/frontend-project-12/README.md

 # Chat app
 ## About
-This package is a ch at application using <a href=https://github.com/socketio/socket.io>socket.io</a> with the ability to add/remove channels
+This package is a chat application using <a href=https://github.com/socketio/socket.io>socket.io</a> with the ability to add/remove channels

 ![img.png](frontend/img/demo.png)
 ### Try to use: